DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/editing-menu.md

 ### EditingMenu.ButtonProps

-Properties passed to a component that renders the date navigator's open button.
+Properties passed to a component that renders the editing menu's button element..

 Field | Type | Description
 ------|------|------------